karshadgithub/AutomationTesting/README.md

 # Acceptance Criteria

-Scenario 1: [Check your gift card's balance is $0.00]
+Scenario 1: [ Change your profile name]

 Starts on the [Amazon](https://www.amazon.com/)

 Click on 'Start here' from Account and Lists
 Create Account and login
 Click on Your account
+Click on Your Profiles
-Click on Gift Cards
+Click on arrow button to change name
-Check the balance of your gift card is $0.00
+Click on edit option, give new name and save the changes

-Scenario 2: [Check the total displayed number of results for category Smart Home | Televisions]
+Scenario 2: [Check the total displayed number of results for category Smart Home | New Smart Devices]

 Go to Categories list
 Choose category 'Smart Home'
-Chhose sub-category 'Televisions'
+Chhose sub-category 'New Smart Devices'
-Check the total number of results match the total displayed products
+Check the total number of results match the total displayed products Write the name of all devices shown in first page in excel.

 Scenario 3: [Check the selected currency displayed for the products' price]